divyanshu20001/DiceAssignment/README.md

 Steps to Run the Project
 1: Download the Project

 2: Import the Project in Any IDE(Intelij Idea,Eclipse)

 3: Build the Project

 4: To Run the Project Select Maven in Edit Configuration and Type Spring-boot: Run

 5: Now Project will Run at Port 8080.

-6: Before Using Any API first it will say to authentication .
+6: Before Using Any API first it will say to authentication.

 7: After Authentication we can use Our Api.

 Summary of the API